Did you know most of our readers choose The Hartford for their professional and business insurance needs?

 - Business buyouts.
 If multiple people own a company, key person insurance can be purchased for each of the owners and structured in a way that their successor automatically “buys out” their shares at the time of death.
 This can be especially beneficial for spouses and children who want to ensure that they retain majority control of a corporation after a key person’s death.

-There are a few situations when key person insurance won’t offer you a payout, even if the insured party dies during the policy term.
+There are a few situations when this type of coverage won’t offer you a payout, even if the insured party dies during the policy term.
 Some examples can include:

 - Situations when you’ve fallen behind on premium payments